YEAR LAUNCHED 2004

 Princess Margaret Secondary School (1)

-St. Andrew’s Primary School (3) – also schools prize winner in 2018
+St. Andrew’s Primary School (3) – also prize winner as the school with the most submissions in 2018

 St. Anthony’s Secondary School (4)

-St. John’s Catholic Primary School (6) – also primary school with the most submissions in 2013
+St. John’s Catholic Primary School (6) – also the primary school with the most submissions in 2013

 St. Nicholas Primary School (2)